 Diquat, fatty acids, acetic acid and pelargonic acid

-The non-selective contact weedkillers diquat (Scotts Weedol 2), acetic acid (Scotts Weedol Fast Acting), fatty acids (Bayer 3 Hour Weedkiller), pelargonic acid (Doff 24/7 Superfast Weedkiller) can be applied before flowering.
+The non-selective contact weedkillers diquat (Scotts Weedol 2 - use by end Dec 2015), acetic acid (Scotts Weedol Fast Acting), fatty acids (Bayer 3 Hour Weedkiller), pelargonic acid (Doff 24/7 Superfast Weedkiller) can be applied before flowering.

 Himalayan balsam can be controlled with a weedkiller based on glyphosate (e.g. Scotts Roundup, Scotts Tumbleweed, Bayer Garden Super Strength Weedkiller or Doff Maxi Strength Glyphosate Weedkiller).
 Glyphosate is a non-selective, systemic weedkiller that is applied to the foliage.
 It is inactivated on contact with the soil, so there is no risk of damage to the roots of nearby ornamentals, but care must be taken that the spray doesn't drift onto their foliage.
 Glyphosate is most effective when weed growth is vigorous.
 Treat Himalayan balsam at early flowering stage to ensure the weed is knocked back before it has chance to self-seed.